totaltrash/test_lv_0_17/lib/my_app_web/live/components/README.md

   * skip list in assigns_to_attributes
   * assigning defaults
   * rendering content within the button or a

-Session keys: atoms or strings?
-Atoms at mo, but what's the point?
-Lots of converting strings to atoms just to store a session value?

 .format_datetime is duplicated on components_live and timestamps_live - MOVED TO Page module... for now along with .h1, .h2 and .components_container.
 Not sure where all this should end up?